apache/shardingsphere/docs/blog/content/material/proxy.en.md

 #### 3. Optimization of resultset conflation

-Proxy communicates with real database by JDBC at present, asynchronous access mode of Netty+MySQLProtocol will be released soon, They will coexist, which way to choose depends on client.
+Proxy communicates with real database by JDBC at present, asynchronous access mode of Netty+MySQLProtocol will be released soon.
+They will coexist, which way to choose depends on client.

 JDBC's resultset in Proxy can cause great memory pressure.
-Proxy frontend links to m clients,  when backend transfers data to client in the front, these data will store into Proxy memory.
+Proxy frontend links to m clients and its backend links to n physical databases though, when backend transfers data to client in the front, these data will store into Proxy memory.
 If those data stays long time, there will be no memory left and service will be unavailable in the end.
 Resultset memory efficiency can be optimized in two ways: one way is to reduce data residence time in proxy; the other is current limiting.

 Let's see how it behaves before optimization.
 5 clients link to Proxy, each one queries 150000 data. result is as follows: